nypl-spacetime/surveyor/README.md

-# Space/Time Directory - Surveyor
+# NYC Space/Time Directory - Surveyor

 See http://spacetime.nypl.org/surveyor/.

-Surveyor is a web application (and [Chrome Extension](https://github.com/nypl-spacetime/surveyor-tab)) for crowdsourced image geotagging.
+Surveyor is a web application for crowdsourced image [geotagging](https://en.wikipedia.org/wiki/Geotagging) of the historical photo collections of the New York Public Library.
 Surveyor is part of the [NYC Space/Time Directory project](http://spacetime.nypl.org/).

 ## Example